knarkzel/vom/README.md

 There are some features I both need and want working in V before I will complete this library:

+### Generic return type for closures returned from functions

+This is the only feature I absolutely need in order to finish this library.
+Without it, we're stuck with returning `?(string, string)` from each parser, and thus can't construct an Ast with the library alone.
+That's currently something you need to do manually.

 ### Generic type aliases

 - [Aliases with generic parameters #12702](https://github.com/vlang/v/discussions/12702 "Aliases with generic parameters #12702 ")